Limb fracture and pinning of the broken bone

 Akira Yamanouchi

-The Steinmann pin is usually inserted by hand or by means of a Jacobs chuck.
-It can be inserted either at the fracture site (retrograde insertion) or at the end of the bone (normograde insertion) and be driven through the fracture site.
-The protruding end of the pin is cut, in order to avoid damage of the skin, bacterial infection, or interference with the joint, unless an external skeleton fixation system is used, in which case the pin should be left protruding.
+The Steinmann pin is typically inserted manually or using a Jacobs chuck.
+The implant can be inserted either at the fracture site (retrograde insertion) or at the end of the bone (normograde insertion), and it can be driven through the fracture site.
+The protruding end of the pin is cut to prevent damage to the skin, bacterial infection, or interference with the joint.
+However, if an external skeleton fixation system is used, the pin should be left protruding.

 Akira Yamanouchi